 Entry Requirements

-Once an exhibitor has qualified they will be sent a “qualifier packet” this will include the entry form for the Provincial Championship event, an overview of the event (rules etc.) as well as the stall booking form for the Summer Finale.
-This will also include information about the jacket program and allow qualifiers to purchase their jacket.
+Once an exhibitor has qualified they will be sent a qualifier packet which will include the entry form for the Provincial Championship Finals, an overview of the event (rules etc.) as well as the stall booking link for the Summer Finale.
+This will also include information about the Provincial Championship Merch program and allow qualifiers an opportunity to purchase a clothing item to commemorate their achievement.

 The Finals